Carolyn Ainslie, vice president for finance and treasurer

 9. Location of the completed fabricated equipment item

-ORPA will review the information included in the Fabricated Equipment Request Form for sponsor award compliance and adherence to this policy.
+ORPA will review the information included in the Fabricated Equipment Request, Modification, and Completion Form for sponsor award compliance and adherence to this policy.
 If prior approval from the sponsor is required, ORPA will coordinate the request for sponsor approval with the PI and department.

 PeopleSoft Fabricated Equipment Project

 Once the fabricated equipment item is confirmed as an allowable cost in accordance with the sponsor award, ORPA will establish a separate PeopleSoft Fabricated Equipment Project for the fabricated equipment item.
 The PeopleSoft Fabricated Equipment Project will consist of the following information:

-- Project Title: Fabrication name included in the Fabricated Equipment Request Form
+- Project Title: Fabrication name included in the Fabricated Equipment Request, Modification and Completion Form

-- Expiration Date: Estimated completion date in the Fabricated Equipment Request Form
+- Expiration Date: Estimated completion date in the Fabricated Equipment Request, Modification, and Completion Form

 - F&A: No University F&A costs

-- Budget: Total budget estimate of allowable fabrication costs included in the Fabricated Equipment Request Form
+- Budget: Total budget estimate of allowable fabrication costs included in the Fabricated Equipment Request, Modification and Completion Form

 All modifications to the original equipment items request must be initiated by the PI or department and submitted to ORPA for review and approval.
 Modifications may not be used for adding individual components to an existing item of stand-alone equipment, such as upgrades to computers or other existing equipment.
-The Fabricated Equipment Request Form must be submitted to ORPA and can be used for the following modification requests:
+The Fabricated Equipment Request, Modification, and Completion Form must be submitted to ORPA and can be used for the following modification requests:

 If additional costs beyond the approved budget are needed during fabrication, a revised budget should be submitted to ORPA for approval; otherwise, these costs will not be acceptable as part of the fabricated equipment item and cannot be applied to the PeopleSoft Fabricated Equipment Project.